paulsamdick/cs262/Labs/Lab4/README.md

 The onPress event handler for the home screen component is specified as () => navigation.navigate('Details').
 Can we just say navigation.navigate('Details')?
 Why or why not?

 Answer #3:
 The  ()=> specifies a anonymous function, telling the button what to do "on press."
+Because of this I don't think it would work if we tried to remove the () =>.

 Answer #4: